Docleaton/Docleatonn.github.io/index.md

 # Self-Reflection

-# 	I did not start my schooling at SNHU, I started it at UCCS (University of Colorado at Colorado Springs).
+   I did not start my schooling at SNHU, I started it at UCCS (University of Colorado at Colorado Springs).
 After having to relocate I was able to transfer my credits to SNHU and continue my educational path.
 I was allowed to transfer my credits and continue working on my degree.
 I have been using the skills learned at both schools to help me with personal projects.

-#	This program has been useful in my growth as a programmer.
+   This program has been useful in my growth as a programmer.
 It has helped me learn quite a bit about the process of creating a functioning program.
 One of the things I really appreciated from the course was learning the agile method to create software.
 Understanding this process has helped me stay organized while working on a project.

+# Portfolio Summary
+   The sections of code I selected for my portfolio are some of the better pieces of code I have worked on.
+They represent examples of Software design and engineering, Algorithms and data structures, and databases.
+Each sections shows sections from each of the three classes.
+Each section was chosen because I believe they are the best parts of each project I worked on.

+   The first section of code is from class CS-350-T3241 Emerging Sys Arch & Tech.
+The code file is Raspberrypitemphumid.py this is a Python file.
+This code was developed for a Raspberry Pi device.
+The code is designed to read temperature and humidity from a sensor and print out the results on a digital screen.
+This data is also stored in a separate file.
+This is a small project that anyone could complete.

+   The Second section of code is from the class CS-260-J1700 Data Structures and Algorithms.
+The code that I have selected is a
+Binary Search tree, it is in C++.
+This project shows my work with data structures and algorithms.

+   The final section of code is from class CS-340-T4217 ClientServer Development.
+This is another Python file.
+This project was to create a database for an animal shelter.
+I chose the CRUD (Create, Read, Update, Delete) file as my example of databases.
+A
+CRUD file is necessary in databases to do any editing in MongoDB.

 ### Markdown - Raspberrypitemphumid.py